 A lean bread is flour, water, yeast and salt.
 Sandwich bread is enriched with sugar or milk.
 Milk has fats and sugars, in solution.
 Sugar makes the dough more extensible, which helps the dough to flow and rise.
 However, sugar or milk change the crust and crumb.
 Salt interacts with amino acids making up the gluten proteins, and affects the elasticity of dough.
 Less salt means a less elastic and tenacious dough.

-Pure wheat white flour (rye or other grain growing with wheat was not harvested) started to be milled when technical innovations during the industrialization of Europe made it possible.
+Pure wheat white flour started to be milled when agricultural and technical innovations during the industrialization of Europe made it possible.
+One change rye or other grain growing with wheat was not harvested or sorted out and not milled.
 French Bread made with white bread flour is a distinctive product.
 French Bread is lean – perhaps with butter for a bit of butterfat.
 It takes work and time.
 There are wet doughs (hydration over 70%) for some loaves e.g. baguettes; and drier doughs (under 60% hydration).
 There are several other European lean rustic loaves.
 These loaves may be:

 - shaped distinctively,

 - baked on a deck (hot surface) rather than in pans, or

 - scored to control the way the crust ruptures as the loaf continues to spring in the oven.

 Most recipe books for home baking and bread machines will have a section on artisinal baking, rustic bread, hearth or country bread.
 These terms are elastic and extensible – these loaves may be enriched with involve milk or sugar.
 Industrial scale baking does not dedicate time to rise dough and shape individual loaves.
 Industrial baking was challenged to mass produce rustic breads.
 Storebought rustic bread is available, but usually inferior to an artisan baked loaf or a home baked loaf.
 Bread machines have tried to overcome the challenges of making this kind of bread: